wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 The remote control breaks down the what.
 It allows a viewer to deconstruct the content of television media, and avoid falling under the programmer’s spell.
 If a viewer does get back around the dial to watch the end of a programme, he no longer has the same captivated orientation.
 Kids with remotes aren’t watching television, they are watching the television (the physical machine) playing ‘television’, putting it through its paces.

-Just as the remote control allowed a generation to deconstruct the

-content of television, the video game joystick demystified its
+Just as the remote control allowed a generation to deconstruct the content of television, the video game joystick demystified its technology.

-technology.
 Think back to the first time you ever saw a video game.
-It

-was probably Pong, that primitive black and white depiction of a

-From Moses to mod e m s

-De m o s 23

-ping-pong table, with a square on either side of the screen

-representing the bat and a tiny white dot representing the ball.
-Now,

-remember the exhilaration you felt at playing that game for the very

-first time.
-Was it because you had always wanted an effective

-simulation of ping-pong?
-Did you celebrate because you could

-practise without purchasing an entire table and installing it in the

-basement?
+It was probably Pong, that primitive black and white depiction of a ping-pong table, with a square on either side of the screen representing the bat and a tiny white dot representing the ball.
+Now, remember the exhilaration you felt at playing that game for the very first time.
+Was it because you had always wanted an effective simulation of ping-pong?
+Did you celebrate because you could practise without purchasing an entire table and installing it in the basement?
 Of course not.
-You were celebrating the simple ability to

-move the pixels on the screen for the first time.
-It was a moment of

-revolution!
-The screen was no longer the exclusive turf of the
+You were celebrating the simple ability to move the pixels on the screen for the first time.
+It was a moment of revolution!
+The screen was no longer the exclusive turf of the television broadcasters.

-television broadcasters.

 Thanks to the joystick, as well as the subsequent introduction of